 In the most extreme cases, the player may be required to beat the entire game with one life, though going that far with this trope is mostly unheard of.
 Outside of Roguelikes, one-life marathon games are almost exclusive to the 8-bit era, and even then it was pretty uncommon — except as a Self-Imposed Challenge or the highest difficulty level.

-This can occasionally slip in in very story heavy games, possibly by accident.
+This can occasionally slip in very story-heavy games, possibly by accident.
 It's particularly common in the introduction for the game, as Exposition can be interspersed with tutorials or gameplay without a save function.

 Not to be confused with Save Game Limits, when the game imposes limits on when and where (and how) you can save the game, though these two sometimes overlap.